 - 1. Provide management and coordination of Final Fridays.
 This would be done by the cultural economic development manager, guided by the LCAC. - 2.
-Develop a Final Friday advisory group, with representation from all sectors of the city. - 3.
+Develop a Final Fridays advisory group, with representation from all sectors of the city. - 3.
 Develop and implement a volunteer program to assist with Final Fridays, graphic design, gallery sitting, planning, and other activities. - 4.
-Improve Final Fridays advertising to include a professional web site, email newsletter, online map, social media, and printed material for Final Friday venues.
+Improve Final Fridays advertising to include a professional web site, email newsletter, online map, social media, and printed material for Final Fridays venues.
 Include art reviews and artist interviews. - 5.
-Develop and implement a Final Fridays underwriting program, to involve the Lawrence private sector and interested individuals, assist artists, and increase event funding. - 6.
-Extend Final Fridays events to all arts, including visual, literary, and performing arts. - 7.
-Deliver more street music, theatre, and other activities scattered throughout downtown Lawrence.
+Develop and implement a Final Fridays underwriting program, to involve the Lawrence private sector and interested individuals, assist artists, and increase event funding.

-- 8. Encourage the development of "clusters" of downtown retail and other businesses to work together to plan Final Friday activities. - 9.
+- 6. Extend Final Fridays events to all arts, including visual, literary, and performing arts. - 7.
+Deliver more street music, theatre, and other activities scattered throughout downtown Lawrence. - 8.
+Encourage the development of "clusters" of downtown retail and other businesses to work together to plan Final Fridays activities. - 9.
 Increase KU, Haskell, and primary/secondary school involvement in Final Fridays. - 10.
 Improve coordination between events, consider periodic theme shows, and provide signage identifying locations of venues and how to travel between them. - 11.
 Use online surveying and periodic attendee surveying to gauge the success of marketing efforts and determine how to improve the events.

-D. Expand Final Fridays to monthly weekend events,
+D. Expand Final Fridays to monthly weekend events.

 - 1. Develop and maintain an annual calendar of events, and coordinate planning and marketing. - 2.
 Develop a focused marketing program, targeting those most likely to be interested in Lawrence, and most likely to spend weekends in Lawrence, and buy art and other goods.
-Examples include KU alumni in high income area codes, and cultural tourists from cities within a 3-4 hour drive of Lawrence. - 3.
+Examples include KU alumni in high income zip codes, and cultural tourists from cities within a 3-4 hour drive of Lawrence. - 3.
 Include Saturday and Sunday events to encourage overnight stays and increase retail and other restaurant sales. - 4.
 Develop hotel packages to encourage cultural tourists to stay in town longer, attend more events, and shop. - 5.
-Develop merchant events, perhaps including weekend street sales or sidewalk sales, and outdoor dining events. - 6.
+Develop merchant events such as weekend street sales, sidewalk sales, or outdoor dining events. - 6.
 Develop events for local and regional artists to interact with the public and each other. - 7.
 Incorporate workshops, classes and demonstrations. - 8.
 Include science and technology exhibits and events. - 9.
 Include music in various downtown locations, perhaps shifting every month. - 10.
 Develop new art and creativity events for adults and children. - 11.
 Include tours of creative businesses.

-E. Develop annual national and international events
+E. Develop National and International events.

-Build on the expertise and talent present in our community.
-Possibilities include:

-- 1. A national juried sculpture exhibition and/or art fair - 2.
-Other outdoor festivals - 3.
-International videoconferences on artistic and scientific topics - 4.
-Events for creative youth - 5.
-Inventors fairs and Technology Entertainment and Design (TEDx) events
+1. Build on the expertise and talent present in our community.
+Possibilities include a national juried sculpture exhibition and/or art fair, other outdoor festival, international videoconferences on artistic and scientific topics, events for creative youth, inventors fairs, and Technology Entertainment and Design (TEDx) events